-- 1. You receive a notice in writing.
-At least two days before our plan is going to stop covering your care, you will receive a notice. - The written notice tells you the date when we will stop covering the care for you. - The written notice also tells what you can do if you want to ask our plan to change this decision about when to end your care, and keep covering it for a longer period of time.
+- 1. You receive a notice in writing at least two days before our plan is going to stop covering your care.
+The notice tells you: - The date when we will stop covering the care for you. - How to request a fast track appeal to request us to keep covering your care for a longer period of time.